-Subscription revenue model is one of the most popular revenue models for online content publishers.
+The subscription revenue model is one of online content publishers’ most popular revenue models.

 History of the Subscription Business Model and Recurring Revenue